 One of the most popular theories is ‘retrograde menstruation’ when menstrual blood, containing endometrial cells, flows back through the fallopian tubes into the pelvis and abdomen rather than being expelled through the vagina.
 Most women will get some retrograde bleeding; however, only some develop endometriosis when the endometrial cells do not die but continue to function and grow outside the womb.
 Current research is trying to uncover the details of this process, as well as investigating other theories with a view to developing more effective treatments and diagnostic tests.
 Such theories include development of endometriosis on the outside of the ovary (endometrioma) due to unusual stem cell proliferation.

 The most typical symptom of endometriosis is pain associated with the onset of the period, which usually affects the lower back, abdomen and pelvic area.
 This is often at its worst one week before the period starts.
 Cramp-like pain during monthly periods is common for many women but those suffering from endometriosis complain of far more severe symptoms.
-Another important feature of this condition is that the amount of pain a woman is in does not correspond to the extent of the disease she has.
+Another important feature of this condition is that the amount of pain a woman experiences does not correspond to how much endometrial tissue is present outside the womb.
 In women with very severe endometriosis, because there is scarring of the nerve endings, there may be minimal symptoms.
-On the other hand, women with very early or minimal endometriosis can have debilitating pain.
+On the other hand, women with very early endometriosis can have debilitating pain.

 Other symptoms of endometriosis include:

 Endometriosis primarily affects women of childbearing age, although girls and post-menopausal women can also be affected.
-Although very rare, some men can also be affected, usually as a consequence of hormonal treatment for prostate cancer.
-In women, it is a very common condition and although its exact prevalence is difficult to estimate, it is thought to affect 2–22% of the general population (depending on where you live).
+Although extremely rare, some men can also be affected.
+In women, it is a very common condition and although its exact prevalence is difficult to estimate, it is thought to affect about 10% of women worldwide.
 Endometriosis affects approximately two million women in the UK.
 It is generally recognised that endometriosis is much more common in women who have difficulty conceiving and in women with chronic pelvic pain.